johntiger1/group-chat-gpt/README.md

 - rather, we need to ship the app somewhere (host it) as well as expose a client too
 - recall separating a client/server app !

+### Architecture
+- nodeJS server app
+- displays and serves the client app as well

 ### Contribution

 I will receive any PR (Pull Request) from anyone!
 Please read the CONTRIBUTING.md for more information.